nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-11-10-tfs-data-manager/index.md

 ---
 title: TFS Data Manager
-description: "Discover TFS Data Manager, a powerful tool for cloning projects and enhancing disaster recovery in TFS.
-Unlock new capabilities for your development process!"
+description: Discover TFS Data Manager, a powerful tool for cloning projects and enhancing disaster recovery in TFS.
+Unlock new capabilities for your development process!
 date: 2008-11-10
 creator: Martin Hinshelwood
 id: "171"